Feds take first step toward requiring new vehicles to prevent drunk, impaired driving

-DETROIT (AP) — U.S. auto safety regulators say they have taken the first step toward requiring devices in vehicles that prevent drunk or impaired driving.
+DETROIT (AP) — U.S. auto safety regulators say they have taken the first step toward requiring vehicle devices that prevent drunk or impaired driving.

-The National Highway Traffic Safety Administration announced on Tuesday that it is starting the process to put a new federal safety standard in place requiring the technology in all new passenger vehicles.
+The National Highway Traffic Safety Administration announced on Tuesday that it is starting the process of putting a new federal safety standard in place requiring the technology in all new passenger vehicles.

 Such devices were required in the Bipartisan Infrastructure Law that was passed by Congress in 2021.

-The agency says an advance notice of proposed rule making will help it gather information about the state of technology to detect impaired driving.
-The regulation would set standards for the devices once technology is mature, NHTSA said in a statement.
+The agency says an advance notice of proposed rule-making will help it gather information about the state of technology to detect impaired driving.
+The regulation would set standards for the devices once the technology is mature, NHTSA said.

 It can take years for a regulation to make its way through the process, which includes public comment periods.